Coises/ColumnsPlusPlus/README.md

 ## Limitations

-Columns++ is not optimized for files that use traditional, fixed tabs for alignment.
-The  commands offered can still be useful for these files, but it is recommended to select only one column at at a time.
+Columns++ is optimized for use with Elastic tabstops.
+It also works with files that use traditional, fixed tabs for alignment, or no tabs at all; however, you should ordinarily select only one column at a time in files that don't use Elastic tabstops.

 Columns++ is generally not helpful when columns do not line up visually, such as in comma-separated values files.